 MY AWARDS AT A GLANCE

-Since setting up her fashion business less than 5 years ago, Folaji has been honoured with many nominations, recognitions and awards, including the prestigious BEFFTA Award, for her contributions to; the African fashion industry, supporting her community, promoting the African culture and creativity among women and girls and for inspiring the next generation.
+Since setting up her fashion business only a few years ago, Folaji has been honoured with many nominations, recognitions and awards, including the prestigious BEFFTA Award, for her contributions to; the African fashion industry, supporting her community, promoting the African culture and creativity among women and girls and for inspiring the next generation.
 These include the following:

 - Disabled International Foundation Awards UK – Disability Advocate Award